turingschool-examples/mod0resources/allen_kiera_resources.md

+## Resources
-Checking the git site for help typing.io various articles bookmarked in Chrome
+- Checking the git site for help
+- typing.io
+- various articles bookmarked in Chrome